wesbos/React-Beer-Me/readme.md

 # React Workshop

 Hey Everyone - Wes here.
-I'll be your instructor for the CSS react workshop.
+I'll be your instructor for the react workshop.
 I need you to do a few things before you come to the workshop.

 ## Getting Started